How to make a presentation | Useful tips and examples

 Step 3 - Timing of your presentation

-One of the most difficult parts of giving a presentation is to do it within the time agreed with yourself.
-Most people are able to estimate how long a minute will last, but hardly anyone can estimate how long an hour or more will last during his or her own presentation.
+One of the most challenging parts of giving a presentation is to do it within the time agreed with yourself.
+Most people can estimate how long a minute will last.
+But hardly anyone can estimate how long an hour or more will last during his or her presentation.
 The trick is to give a time indication for each main topic and sub-topic.
-This is done by writing down the maximum and minimum time you want to spend on a topic.
+It is done by writing down the maximum and minimum time you want to spend on a topic.
 For example, between 5 and 15 minutes.

 - TIP: The most crucial topics are generally given more time than less trivial ones.